bocadilloproject/bocadillo/CONTRIBUTING.md

 #### Creating documentation pages

-To write a new page for the docs, create a new `.md` file in the appropriate directory, then update the `sidebar` configuration in `config.js` to add a route for your page in the sidebar.
+To write a new page for the docs, create a new `.md` file in the appropriate directory (see [How the documentation is structured](#how-the-documentation-is-structured)), then add a route in the appropriate `sidebar` configuration in `docs/.vuepress/config.js`.

-Feel free to refer to the [VuePress docs](https://vuepress.vuejs.org) if needed.
+Feel free to refer to the [VuePress] docs if needed.

 #### Generating the API Reference

-Bocadillo uses [Pydoc-Markdown] to generate the API reference in Markdown format from docstrings of modules, classes and functions in the Python code.
-The generated `.md` file are then wired up in the `.vuepress/config.js` file.
+Bocadillo uses [Pydoc-Markdown] to generate the API reference in Markdown format from Python docstring.
+The generated `.md` file are then wired up in the `config.js` file.

 In order to view the changes you've made to Python dosctrings in the docs site, you'll need to regenerate the API reference: